saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios/guide.en-gb.md

 >>
 > **Step 3**
 >>
 >> You now have access to the content of your email account.
-By default, your inbox appears <br><br>
+By default, your inbox appears.
 >>
 >>![zimbra_app](images/zimbra_app_inbox01.png){.thumbnail .w-600 .h-600}

 > [!success]
 >
 > The interface of the Zimbra application is similar to webmail.
-For more details on the features and settings, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra) .
+For more details on the features and settings, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra).

-### Use the email address
+### Use the email account

-Once you have configured your email address, you can start using it!
+Once you have configured your email account, you can start using it!
 You can now send and receive messages.

-OVHcloud also offers a web application that can be used to access your email address from a web browser.
+OVHcloud also offers a web application that can be used to access your email account from a web browser.
 You can access it via [this link](/links/web/email).
 You can log in using your email credentials.
-If you have any questions on how to use it, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/) .
+If you have any questions on how to use it, please read our guide on [Using Zimbra webmail](/pages/web_cloud/email_and_collaborative_solutions/).

-### View another Zimbra email address <a name="modify-settings"></a>
+### View another Zimbra email account <a name="modify-settings"></a>

-The Zimbra app only allows you to configure one email address at a time.
+The Zimbra app only allows you to configure one email account at a time.
 For this reason, you will need to log out of the email account you are currently using, in order to view another Zimbra email account.

-Go to the menu `☰`{.action}in the upper left corner of your screen, then select the profile icon at the top of your screen.
+Go to the menu `☰`{.action} in the upper left corner of your screen, then select the profile icon at the top of your screen.
 Finally, press `Disconnect`.

 ![zimbra_app](images/zimbra_app_settings01.png){.thumbnail .w-600 .h-600}